-MSR Form explanation to column 12: „System Response“
+MSR Form explanation to the column: „System Response“

 The AIAG/VDA Form (MSR) – or simply MSR Form – is drafted in the new alignment of 2019.
 It is divided into the two sections “Risk Analysis (step 5)” i.e. representation of the actual status of the FMEA and “Optimization (step 6)” i.e. representation of the planned FMEA status.
 The AIAG/VDA 2019 manual uses the example of a Window Lift System to demonstrate FMEA-MSR and APIS has used the same example to explain certain aspects here when using the IQ-Software.
 Furthermore, an .fme file has been programmed.
 For the sake of clarity, only the structure from the manual with a hybrid net is used.
 This file can be downloaded here.

 2. Using the MSR Form on an existing FMEA with structure and nets

 You are currently in the “System Response” cell of the MSR Form and thus in the “Optimization (step 6)” phase of the FMEA according to the AIAG/VDA manual.
 In order to complete step 6 of the FMEA-MSR, step 5 must already have been performed.
 The following image, the Window Lift System example, is ready to be optimized.
 The images are from the Structure Editor, Failure Net Editor and the AIAG/VDA Form (MSR).
 To understand more about how data flows from the Structure Editor or Failure Net into the MSR Form, right-click on the icon in the cells “Current Diagnostic Monitoring” and “Current System Response” within the IQ-Software, or click here.

 Extending the structure of the AIAG/VDA Window Lift System example into step 6 (optimization) gives the following images in both the Structure Editor and Failure Net Editor.
 The new additions are highlighted in turquoise: